Table of Contents

 This is an accusation often made by social/political conservatives against “the left.”
 Many conservatives point to an inherent association between intellectuals and liberal ideals, which they object to.
 For example, the intellectual left-wing insists that evolution, and not creationism, should be taught in schools.
 Some conservatives consider that policy unfair domination by intellectual elitists.
 On the one hand, it is true that intellectuals and liberals are often the same people, and often have advanced degrees, however they don’t seem to have any extra privileges or power outside of the academic world, so calling them elitists is questionable.

-VI.
+VII.
 Elitism versus Pluralism, Populism, and Egalitarianism

 The main socio-political philosophies opposed to elitism are pluralism, populism, and egalitarianism, which share much in common—each with a different emphasis.